renanbianchi/Pokeapi/README.md

-##PokeAPI
+## PokeAPI

-This is a project made with [Next.js](https://nextjs.org/), it has [Firebase] (https://firebase.google.com/) integration with a full comment system enabled per pokemon.
+This is a project made with [Next.js](https://nextjs.org/), it has [Firebase](https://firebase.google.com/), integration with a full comment system enabled per pokemon.

 This project is a work in progress and is being improved.
 More to come, so stick around!